tortamque/Weathque/README.md

 - Get weather updates for a variety of cities, allowing you to stay informed about conditions worldwide.
 - Elegant design featuring captivating animations and a vibrant color palette.
 - Experience a responsive design that seamlessly adapts to different devices.
+- Easily add your own cities and track the weather in each of them.

 <a name="supported-platforms"/></a>
 ## Supported platforms